 Event cancelled.
 The organizing committee has made this decision with very heavy hearts.
 Our committee has poured our hearts, time, and energy into this conference over the last 6 months, and are very sad to have to make this decision.
-However, with increasing concerns around COVID-19, and the potential harm to our little ones and our elders, in particular, we feel this is the most socially responsible course of action.
-We discussed hosting the conference online, but given projections of infection rates in Canada over the next 4 weeks, we decided it is likely best for everyone to be able to focus on day-to-day concerns at the moment.
+However, with increasing concerns around COVID-19, and the potential harm to our communities, we feel this is the most socially responsible course of action.
+We discussed hosting the conference online, but given projections of infection rates in Canada, we decided it is likely best for everyone to be able to focus on day-to-day concerns.

 The University of Manitoba Native Studies Graduate Students’ Association is pleased to present the 5th annual Rising Up conference.

 Location: St. John’s College (on the University of Manitoba Fort Garry Campus), Winnipeg, Manitoba, Canada

 Dr. Marie A. Battiste is a Mi’kmaw educator from the Potlotek First Nation of Unama’ki (Cape Breton, Nova Scotia) and a full professor in the Department of Educational Foundations at the University of Saskatchewan.
 Internationally renowned for her seminal research, writing, and communications on the history, protection, recovery and renewal of Indigenous knowledge and language, she continues to advocate for decolonizing education and support reconciliation strategies and Indigenizing at postsecondary institutions.